spencerbertsch1/AI/MazeWorld/report.md

 store the information regarding which robot's turn it is to move.

 ## Blind Robot Evaluation
-After many hours of changing the heuristic function and implementation, the blind robot functionality works as expected!
+After many hours of changing the heuristic function and implementation, the blind robot functionality essentially works as expected.

 Lets imagine a trivial maze with no blocks and only floor space.
 The robot could reduce the state space by either a row or column by simply moving either north or south, then moving either east or west until there is only one remaining space left.
 That is the result we